A Night in Dieppe

 “Have you lived in England long?”
 I asked.

 He had.
 It was quite a convoluted story.
 He explained he was originally from Nigeria but had moved to London and set up a series of very successful businesses.
 He was in the precious stone trade.
-He now travelled first class, had a chauffeur, and that he should be reduced to sitting in this filthy departure shelter in Dieppe on dirty plastic moulded seats disturbed him no end.
+He now travelled first class, had a chauffeur, and that he should be reduced to sitting in this filthy departure shelter in Dieppe on filthy plastic moulded seats disturbed him no end.

-The more he spoke, the more he seemed to have to say.
+The more he spoke, the more he had to say.
 Britain had been very good to him.
 There were opportunities that you needed to seize.
 You work hard you can do anything.
 It was a great country, the greatest country in the world.
 I nodded along, realising he was having a conversation with himself, but then to my surprise, he asked me a question, although it was of the rhetorical sort.

 “You know the best thing the UK has produced?”